Stanford’s Relationships with Native Peoples

 The umbrella organization of American Indians, Alaska Natives, and Native Hawaiians at Stanford, SAIO addresses the social, political, educational, and cultural issues of the Indigenous Stanford community.

-Muwekma Ohlone Tribe participating at the Jane Stanford Way celebration.
+Muwekma Ohlone tribe members performing at the Jane Stanford Way renaming ceremony in November 2019.